dnagir/morpheus/README.md

 - Non-blocking operations.
 - It is not just a wrapper over the REST API but rather comprehensive tool to leverage Ruby as much as possible.
 - It can be used as standalone gem or as part of the Rails app.
-- Allow to transparently reuse the code on either client or a server (via extensions mechanism)^.
+- Allow to transparently reuse the code on either client or server (via extensions mechanism) - maybe too ambitious, but why not?!

-Things with [*^*] may be a little too ambitious.
-But that's the whole point :)

 Installation
 ==================================================